SaabirMohamed/Angular4StarterWithFireBase/README.md

 I plan to add features to this project as the library progresses.

-## You can use npm as the package manager too
+### You can use npm as the package manager too

+# Firebase
+The firebase implementation is at the firebase branch of this repo (features will be added as such keeping the base as master)

+the difference is running `yarn add angularfire2 firebase`